Roll out the red carpet when gourmet VIPs gather for a celebration of global cuisine!

 Start the day in a most delicious way—at plated breakfasts featuring celebrity chefs and other industry experts.
 While enjoying the VIP guest’s favorite dish, listen to tips, tricks and insights into what makes his or her selection so extraordinary.

 Plus, foodies are in for a fabulous pièce de résistance, which includes a cooking demo, question-and-answer session and sparkling toast.
 Salud!General Event Details

-Each event has one seating option.
-Required Epcot admission is not included with event ticket.
-Alcohol will only be served to Guests 21 and older.
-Events are subject to change or cancellation without notice.
+Please note: each event has one seating option.
+Epcot admission is not included with the event ticket.
+Alcohol will only be served to Guests 21 years of age and older.
+All events are subject to change or cancellation without notice.

-Advanced reservations are highly recommended as this event fills up quickly.
-Guests under 18 years of age must have parent or guardian permission to call.
+Please note: advanced reservations are highly recommended, as this event fills up quickly.
+In addition, Guests under 18 years of age must have parent or guardian permission to call.

 Learn which type of identification you should bring to the Epcot International Food & Wine Festival.

 Guests must be 21 years of age or older to purchase alcoholic beverages at any establishment in the state of Florida—including Walt Disney World Resort and Disney’s Vero Beach Resort.
 Alcohol will not be served to anyone who does not present valid identification upon request.
 The following forms of ID will be accepted as proof of age:

 Please note: Visitors from outside the United States are required to present both a valid passport and another form of government-issued photo identification from their country of origin.